 In the Wealth of Nations (1783) Adam Smith mentioned the term ‘invisible hand’ on two occasions.
 The book is an important explanation of how free markets can operate.

 Every individual… neither intends to promote the public interest, nor knows how much he is promoting it… he intends only his own security; and by directing that industry in such a manner as its produce may be of the greatest value, he intends only his own gain, and he is in this, as in many other cases, led by an invisible hand to promote an end which was no part of his intention.

 The Wealth Of Nations, Book IV, Chapter II, p.
 456, para.
 9.

-Smith is saying that individuals consider their selfish aims – businessman to make profit, consumer to purchase cheap goods.
-However, by seeking to make profit, firms end up helping to create a more efficient economy that leads to an equilibrium the market for goods.
+Smith is saying that individuals consider their selfish aims – businessman to make profit; consumers to purchase cheap goods.
+However, by seeking to make profit, firms end up helping to create a more efficient economy that leads to equilibrium the market for goods.